Appetizers

 5. Turn the dough out onto a lightly floured counter.
 With floured hands gently pat out (do not roll with a rolling pin) the dough out until it’s about 1″ thick.

 6. Fold the dough in half and turn it 90 degrees.
 Pat it out again and fold it again.
 Do this about 6 times.
-This process is creating layers that will create flaky biscuits.
+This process creates layers that will create flaky biscuits.

 7. Press the dough out to about 1″ thick and use a round cutter to cut into rounds about 2 1/2″ wide.
 Gently pat the scraps together to cut out the rest of your biscuits.